 A properly segmented audience means you’ll be able to send the right email, to the right person, based on their needs and interests.
 For example, someone that’s new in the buying process will see value in different information than someone that’s experienced in the selling process; just like someone that lives in the downtown core will see value in different information than someone that’s thinking about moving to the suburbs.

-★ If you want to learn more about building an email marketing strategy, have a look at this post called: How Real Estate Agents Can Improve Their Email Marketing Open Rate.
+★ If you want to learn more about email marketing strategy, have a look at these posts:

 Your email marketing strategy should be built around sending those people information that’s specific to their needs and the situation they’re in.
 If you do that, continuously, and they see value, they’ll remember that you exist, and when they’re ready to move forward with a transaction, they’re more likely to reach out to you.